guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 .venv\Scripts\python.exe scripts\create_secrets.py --token "AA:BB:CC:DD:EE:FF:00:11:22:33:44:55:66:77:88"
 ```

-Now you have a secrets.yaml file that (optionally) contains your specific token.
+Now you should have a secrets.yaml file that (optionally) contains your specific token.

-The helper refuses to overwrite an existing `secrets.yaml`.
+The helper script refuses to overwrite an existing `secrets.yaml`.

 ## 5. Build and Flash Firmware for Your Choice of IR Remote